ESE Lightning Arrester in Malaysia

 Typically, people install lightning rods on tall structures, such as roofs.
 They attract lightning strikes and guide the electrical current safely into the ground.
 This helps reduce harm to the building and the people inside.
 In places prone to frequent lightning strikes, people often use them to prevent damage before it occurs.

-Advantages of ESE Lightning Arresters
+Advantages of ESE Lightning Arrester Malaysia

 - They provide broader protection compared to standard lightning rods, making them ideal for many uses.